warrenhodg/sqrl-ssp/README.md

 ### Authenticator ###
 The basis of the SSP API is to manage SQRL identities.
-The goal of this library is to manage these identities and allow for loosly coupling an identity to a "user".
+The goal of this library is to manage these identities and allow for loosely coupling an identity to a "user".
 This is similar in concept to a user having a username and password which may be changed for a given user.
-A SQRL idenity can be associated with a user, and at a later time that identity may be disabled or removed from a user, or a new identity may be associated with that user.
+A SQRL identity can be associated with a user, and at a later time that identity may be disabled or removed from a user, or a new identity may be associated with that user.
 These actions are supported by the ssp.Authenticator interface.

 ### Hoard and AuthStore ##
 The SSP API has requirements for storage exposed by the Hoard and AuthStore interfaces.
 Because an extended pun is always fun, a Hoard stores Nuts.
 Nuts are SQRL's cryptographic nonces.
 A Hoard also has stores pending auth information associated with the Nut.
-These are ephemperal and have an expiration so are best stored in a in-memory store like Redis or memcached.
+These are ephemeral and have an expiration, so are best stored in an in-memory store like Redis or Memcached.
 The AuthStore saves the SQRL identity information and should be a durable database like PostgreSQL or MariaDB.
 Both are interfaces so any storage should be able to be plugged in.
 The ssp package provides map-backed implementations for both which are *NOT* recommended for production use.

 I've written a Redis-backed Hoard implementation at [github.com/smw1218/sqrl-redishoard](https://github.com/smw1218/sqrl-redishoard)
 I've written a GORM-backed (GORM supports several different database backends) AuthStore implementation at [github.com/smw1218/sqrl-gormauthstore](https://github.com/smw1218/sqrl-gormauthstore)